RealRobotics/pi-rugby-ball/install/README.md

 workspace/setup_ws.bash
 ```

-Note: This install and build can take several minutes and can overheat a RPi4B.
+Note: This install and build takes many minutes (CPU dependent) and can overheat a RPi4B.
 Make sure a fan is fitted!

 Subsequent builds can be done using the the script [build.bash](build.bash).